chgroeling/libmicroemu/docs/manual.md

 # Programmer's Manual for `libmicroemu` {#manual}

 \tableofcontents

 ## Introduction

 Welcome to the Programmer's Manual for the `libmicroemu` Library!
-This documentation is currently a work in progress.
+This documentation provides an overview of the library and its key functionalities.
+It is a work in progress and will be updated regularly.

+## Overview of the Library

-### Overview
+### Namespaces
-- The library is structured into two namespaces:
-  - **Public namespace**: `::libmicroemu`
+- **Public Namespace**:
+  All user-accessible features are within `::libmicroemu`.

-  - **Private namespace**: `::libmicroemu::internal`
+- **Private Namespace**:
-    - The private namespace is not exposed to users.
+  Internals of the library reside in `::libmicroemu::internal`.
+These are not accessible to library users.

 ### Key Classes

-- `libmicroemu::Machine`:
+- **libmicroemu::Machine**:
-  The main emulator class.
+  The primary class for controlling the emulator.
+It allows configuration, ELF loading, and execution.

-- `libmicroemu::ExecResult`:
+- **libmicroemu::ExecResult**:
-  This class is returned by `libmicroemu::Exec`.
-It contains the reason why the emulator stopped execution.
+  Represents the result of an emulation run, detailing why execution stopped.

-- `libmicroemu::CpuStates`:
+- **libmicroemu::CpuStates**:
-  Represents all states used by the emulator, such as CPU registers and exception states.
+  Encapsulates the emulator's state, including CPU registers and exception states.

-## A typical use case explained
+## Typical Usage

-A typical use case for `libmicroemu`:
+Here’s an example demonstrating a typical use case for the emulator:

+### Example Code

 ```cpp
 #include "libmicroemu/machine.h"